DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/custom-plugin-development.md

   }
 }
 ```
-We added the `ToolbarFilterState` plugin but nothing has changed and the select box still does nothing.
-The next task is to get unique values of the `CompanyName` column and pass these values to `ToolbarFilter` for displaying.
-If we want to share data between plugins, we need to use [getters](../../../core/docs/reference/getter.md).
+Although we added the `ToolbarFilterState` plugin, the select box still does nothing because the `ToolbarFilterState` does not communicate with the `ToolbarFilter`.
+Now, we need to collect unique values of the `CompanyName` column in the `ToolbarFilterState` and pass them to the `ToolbarFilter` so that it displayed them.
+For this, we will use [getters](../../../core/docs/reference/getter.md).

-How can we get values of a particular column?
-We set data items using the `rows` property of the [Grid](../reference/grid.md) plugin.
-This plugin exports the `rows` getter.
-We can use it in our case.
-However, we will need to pass data items to our UI plugin (`ToolbarFilter`).
-So, we will declare a new getter for this task and name it `toolbarFilterDataItems`.
-The value of this getter will be calculated based on the value of the `rows` getter.
-The getters which values are calculated based on values of other getters are called `computed getters`.
-For calculating these values we will need to use functions.
-As you remember, we will need not only filter our grid, but display the filtered column title near the select box.
-Since we are going to do that in the `ToolbarFilter` plugin we will need to get the column title in the plugin.
-A new computed getter will help us do this.
-Let's name it `toolbarFilterColumnTitle`.
-The result of this getter will be calculated based on the value of the `columns`getter that is exported by the [Grid](../reference/grid.md) plugin, and the `columnName` property value.
-Moreover, we will use the `columnName` value for calculating a value for `toolbarFilterDataItems`.
-Add a new function named, for example, `filterDataItemsComputed` that accepts the `rows` getter and calculates items for our select box.
-Our code might be as follows:
+The [Grid](../reference/grid.md) plugin provides the `rows` property for specifying the row collection and exports the `rows` getter.
+We need to create a new getter that filters data from the `rows` getter.
+Such getters are called "computed getters" because they use other getters in calculations.
+The new getter in question is called `toolbarFilterDataItems` in the following code.

+In addition, we want to display the name of the filtered column near the select box.
+The Grid exports the `columns` getter that we use in another computed getter named `toolbarFilterColumnTitle`.

+Both computed getters also use the `columnName` property value in calculations.

 *file toolbar-filter-state.js:*
 ```jsx